-The carrying amounts of cash and cash equivalents, trade and other receivables, accounts payable and accrued liabilities, accrued interest, holdbacks payable, contingent consideration payable and borrowings approximate their fair value because of the short-term maturity and highly liquid nature of these instruments and are considered Level 1.
+The carrying amounts of cash and cash equivalents, trade and other receivables, accounts payable and accrued liabilities, interest payable, holdbacks payable, contingent consideration payable and borrowings approximate their fair value because of the short-term maturity and highly liquid nature of these instruments and are considered Level 1.

-The Convertible Debt was carried at the value of present the discounted future cash flows using rates currently available for debt of similar terms and maturity, net of unamortized discount and transaction costs, as of the end of the reporting period (Level 3).
+The Convertible Debt was carried at the present value of the discounted future cash flows using rates currently available for debt of similar terms and maturity, net of unamortized discount and transaction costs, as of the end of the reporting period (Level 3).
 The carrying value of the Convertible Debt approximates its fair value.

-There were no transfers into or out of Level 1, Level 2, or Level 3 during the quarters ended March 31, 2023 and 2022.
+There were no transfers into or out of Level 1, Level 2, or Level 3 during the quarters ended June 30, 2023 and 2022.

-Note 15 - Risk Management
+Note 16 - Risk Management